a poignant peek at the cultural evolution of closely-knit family ties

 A reflexive smile mirrors my thoughts while sifting through a passel of old photos from the early fifties, prints of long-since deceased relatives from my father’s side.
 They were a hardy brood of poor, but proud and resourceful French Canadians who had emigrated from the logging camps of eastern Quebec to the mountains of central New Hampshire.
-Back then, their closely-knit clan lived together within a small enclave of tidy little farmsteads built atop a high knoll, a picture-perfect scene overlooking apple orchards and hay fields.
+Back then, their closely-knit clan lived together within a small enclave of tidy little farmsteads built atop a high knoll overlooking apple orchards and hay fields.
 A wide boulder-strewn trout stream wound its way about the base to complete the idyllic setting.

-I was about ten at the time when just about every Saturday my folks would pack the old Woodie with our toys, fishing gear, and baskets of food stuffs for a festive gathering pitching horseshoes, playing cards, or fiddling.
+I was about ten at the time when just about every Saturday my folks would pack the old Woodie with fishing gear and baskets of food stuffs for a festive gathering pitching horseshoes, playing cards, or fiddling.
 My only regret was not learning their language when I had the chance.
 When I grew older, I eventually discovered that during the war my Dad "did the right thing" as they say, and married a volunteer nurse from a prominent English family.
 But the price Mom paid was high, for I never did get to know her half of my heritage.
 Stripped of her title and a sizable dowry, she was immediately exiled; ironically not so much for getting pregnant out of wedlock, but for "having brought a commoner, a foreigner, a bloody Canuck" into their noble Devonshire fold.
 By default, we kids grew up speaking only English at home which at times hindered our ability to fully appreciate much of the weekend camaraderie.

 She would lock the common portal separating us from the clan reveling at her younger sister's, my Aunt Teresa's attached bungalow next door.
 She'd swear me to secrecy when handing me one of her big cigars and a jigger of applejack my Uncle Armand was famous for.
 In fact, she told me stories of how her brother's home-brew got him deported five times, but his potent brandy proved so popular with the village locals, they'd pay his fines and bring him back across the border.

-Aunt Amelia was quite the pistol; what fun times we’d have smoking cigars and sipping ‘shine while cheering for another Ted Williams homer.
+Aunt Amelia was quite the pistol; what fun times we’d have smoking cigars and sipping ‘shine while cheering for a Ted Williams homer.
 It was then I’d learned most of what little Canadian French I still recall, like when a Sox infielder bobbled an easy grounder.
 Oh my, how the string of cuss words flowed from Aunt Amelia’s lips.

 She was also the one who rescued little Poivre, Grandfather Pépé’s black and white Spaniel from a freakish accident at the fishing hole.
 I had hooked an enormous yard-long eel, and when it popped the surface, its sheer size and wild gyrations startled me.
 Panicky, I quickly whipped it 'round toward shore where it hit little Pepper in the rump.
 In less than a flash, that slippery, writhing, twisting s.o.b. managed to weave itself into a massive knot of fishing line, eel, and dog tail.